MathewSachin/Captura/docs/Translation.md

 Turkish    | tr          | [sgbasaraner](https://github.com/sgbasaraner)
 Ukrainian  | uk          | [Marusyk](https://github.com/Marusyk)

-## Guidelines

-- Do translation only if you know the language.
-Don't rely solely on some tool like Google Translate.
-- Once you contribute translations, you'll have to review any changes to them in future.

 ## Contributing

-### I have Visual Studio

-- Open Visual Studio.
-- In Visual Studio, Create a copy of the `en.json` file in `Captura.Core` project's `Languages` folder.
-- Rename the copy to `[Language ID].json` where `[Language ID]` is the ID of language you are translating into.
-- Do translation in the renamed file.
-- Send Pull Request.

-### I don't have Visual Studio

 - Copy the `en.json` file in `src/Captura.Core/Languages` folder.
 - Rename the copy to `[Language ID].json` where `[Language ID]` is the ID of language you are translating into.
 - Do translation in the renamed file.
 - Send Pull Request.
-- We will edit your pull request to solve the problem.

 ## Testing